 Four travel routes for Kerala

 This is the most preferred of the travel routes for Kerala as you get to experience a wide variety of what the area has to offer.
-The area is rich with European heritage combined with local Indian delights, particularly in Fort Cochin.
-You must visit the vast green tea plantations of Munnar, go hiking along the dense forest of Thekkady, and relax and enjoy the sunset on a canoe along the backwaters in Alleppey or Kumarkoam.
+The area is rich with European heritage combined with local Indian delights, particularly in Kochi.

-On average, it will take you 3.5 hour drive between towns, without traffic.
-If you would prefer a slower pace, choose between Munnar and Thekkady and spend a day more in each town.
+On average, it will take you 3.5 hour’s drive between towns, without traffic.
+If you would prefer a slower paced trip, choose between Munnar and Thekkady and spend a day more in each town.

 Scenic mountains of Munnar